taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 6

+Everyone takes a moment to imagine what it might be like if Space Consortium went for their throats.

-Iara: **"My grandfather also called this morning...he told me he was offered 10 billian reais last week to convince me to report our unpublished work."**
+Iara: **"My grandfather called this morning...he told me he was offered 10 billian reais last week to convince me to report our unpublished work."**

 Felix: **"What??"**